Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 }

-This section describes how to process a sale transaction with installment details when
+Use the information in this section to process a sale transaction with installment details when

 the app is in Local mode.
 This type of transaction can be used to include the required